tiagoprn/pydo/README.md

 - populate the database with some tasks - using a `flask shell` script; add command to the Makefile

-- Provides a `Dockerfile`
-    - docker/podman image generation (properly tagged)

-- API documentation using `Flasgger` (`Swagger` wrapper) as documentation for the API, using doctrings on the API endpoints to write the documentation.

-- `gunicorn` configured to run the project in the production environment.
+- Leverage the background workers which are ready to go to create tasks to send and e-mail when a new task is assigned or re-assigned to a user.

 - pre-commit hook (install `pre-commit` through `uv` and put command on the `Makefile` to do that)

 - Use "git-secret": migrate `.env.JWT_SECRET_KEY` to there

+- API documentation: I integrated `Flasgger` (`Swagger` wrapper), using doctrings on the API endpoints to write the documentation.
+But due to a bug I could investigate deeply I cannot use the "Try It Out" functionality: every time we type the values on the fields, they get automatically deleted.

+- Apply Clean/Hexagonal Architecture

+### Infrastructure

+- Functionalities provided by bootstrapping from my cookiecutter template but could not be finished on the initial implementation:
+    - Customize the `Dockerfile` provided by , so that the project can be built.
+Keep generating docker/podman image generation (properly tagged).
+    - Make sure `gunicorn` is properly configured to run the project in the production environment.

 - CI pipeline (github actions):
     - ruff lint/format check
     - tests (with coverage report)

-- Apply Clean/Hexagonal Architecture